Voter Registration Information

 Is Voter Registration Information confidential?

 Voter record information is not available for public inspection.
-However, voter information is made available for political, governmental, educational and journalistic purposes.
+However, pursuant to Elections Code Sections 2188 and 2194, voter information is made available for political, governmental, educational and journalistic purposes.

-Information on your Voter Registration Card will be used by elections officials to send you official election information, such as the State Voter Guide and the County Sample Ballot and Voter Information Pamphlet containing your polling place location and information about measures and candidates that will appear on your ballot.
+Information on your Voter Registration Card will be used by elections officials to send you official election information, such as the State Voter Guide and the County Voter Information Guide containing your polling place location and information about measures and candidates that will appear on your ballot.

 Commercial use of voter registration information is prohibited by law and is a misdemeanor.